tryashtar/shulker-preview/README.md

 + Number textures are referenced directly
 + Tooltip textures are referenced directly
 - Modded lore workaround and broken lore detection no longer performed
+- Removed larger tooltip for items without a custom name
 + Use storage instead of entities for text components (vanilla 19w39a)
 + Use space provider instead of bitmap negative space (vanilla 22w11a)
 + Use macros instead of function trees (vanilla 23w31a)